bemot/tutorials/0_GitGithub_Workflow.md

 To start new developments we create feature branches to keep the develop branch clean.
 In the following figure you can see a simple example for branches and their relationships.

 <img src="figures/git_branches.png" width="100%" style="display: block; margin: auto;" />

   - The master branch of the upstream repository will be created by the magpiemodel team after accumulation of new developments in the develop branch.
-Please do not try to create a pull request directly to the master branch with you are not 100% sure, that you have a urgent hotfix.
+Please do not try to create a pull request directly to the master branch when you are not 100% sure, that you have a urgent hotfix.
   - The develop branch is the basis for new developments.
 Create a feature branch at your project fork to start your feature.
   - After you have finished your development by creating some commits, you merge your work via a pull request back to the develop branch of the upstream repository.
-You can merge your changes before into your develop and start a pull request from their or your directly create it from your feature branch.
+You can merge your changes before into your develop and start a pull request from there or your directly create it from your feature branch.
   - The work itself will be done at your local project clone and will be pushed into your project fork.
 Basic commands for the interaction